schlick7/LuteForMobile/docs/stuff.md

 termlist chips don't handle multiple parents well

+On the termform add longpress on the termlabel to open a popup and have a textbox to edit the term text. popup has save and cancel buttons.
+Make sure this can not be saved without pressing save.
+We can not allow the user to change the number of characters in the term.
+The ONLY thing allow is to change the capitalization of the letters, thats it.
+Save should only be allowed if it follows all of these rules!
+'This to this' and 'this to THIs' is ok. 'this to thi' or 'this to thiss' is NOT ok

 ##
 we need to make sure that the dictionary/webview has vertical scrolling/swiping abilities.
  We NEED vertical scrolling to work in the webview.